GSA/fedramp-tailored/pages/Appendices.md

  |   |
 | 14. | RA-1 | Risk Assessment Policy and Procedures |
 - Ensures the system is periodically checked for vulnerabilities.
-- Ensures known vulnerabilities are tracked via a Plan of Actions and Milestones (POA&amp;M).
+- Ensures known vulnerabilities are tracked via a Plan of Actions and Milestones (POA&M).
 - Ensures known vulnerabilities are resolved in a timely manner.
  |   |
 | 15. | SA-1 | System and Services Acquisition Policy and Procedures |